Stevee87/Arduino-ESP32-Radarproject/README.md

 ## Build photos (old once, without the battery indicator and buzzer)

 <img width="1954" height="1086" alt="building pictures" src="https://github.com/user-attachments/assets/1453a2eb-515a-44c0-93b9-40d00f89eb04" />

+No guarantee is provided for errors in the building instructions, the construction process, or anything similar.
+If you decide to build this project, you do so at your own risk.

+BUILD
 ## License

 MIT — see [LICENSE](LICENSE).